cbisaccia78/OckhamJSON/README.md

     A C Libary for the Serialization/De-Serialization of JSON text data

 # Usage:

     /*
-        /*
         Create a custom (Template) for your particular use case:

         (Templates) are C structs which contain the expected structure of your incoming JSON data.

         Structure it like this:
     */
     Template myCustomTemplate = { . . . };

     /*
-            Create a custom storage structure (Storage) which implements your template
+        Create custom (Storage) which implements your template

         (Storage) will be a struct that contains your JSON text data in the way you need it to.
     */
     Storage myCustomStorage = { . . . };

     /*
         parses through json text

         if jsonText looks like Template t:
             populate storage with jsonText
             return 1
         else
             return 0

     */
     deserializeFromTemplate(char *jsonText, Template t, Storage s);

-    */